-On February 6, 2022, the Company announced that it had entered into a letter of intent with NAMCOR to acquire half of NAMCOR's 10% carried participating interest in the Namibia Licence pursuant to the JOA.
+On February 6, 2022, the Company announced that it had entered into a letter of intent with NAMCOR to acquire half of NAMCOR's 10% carried participating interest in the Namibia Licence pursuant to the joint operating agreement (the "JOA") with NAMCOR.
+The Company entered into the JOA in June 2021, to develop the resource potential of the Kavango Basin.
+Under the JOA, the companies agreed to jointly pursue an ongoing petroleum exploration program in the Kavango East and Kavango West regions of Namibia, with the Company covering the full costs to commerciality.